-- 1. Power on the BOSS device, using internal or external power source (see Section 8.5) - a.
+- 1. Connect the load to the BOSS output terminals.
+Close the secondary disconnect (load)to the BOSS - 2.
+Power on the BOSS device, using internal or external power source (see Section 8.5) - a.
 Close the primary disconnect if relying on input power source - b.
-Keep the primary disconnect open if using external power source - 2.
+Keep the primary disconnect open if using external power source - 3.
 Use the PODD or your integrated system controller to confirm that the BOSS is in SHUTDOWN state.
-If not, send a Shutdown command and see that it is enacted through the controller (see Section 12). - 3.
-If not done previously, close the primary disconnect to the BOSS. - 4.
-Close the secondary disconnect to the BOSS. - 5.
+If not, send a Shutdown command and see that it is enacted through the controller (see Section 12). - 4.
+If not done previously, close the primary disconnect to the BOSS. - 5.
 Use the PODD or other controller to check telemetry data for expected voltage measurements on both Primary and Secondary. - 6.
 BOSS is on and ready for active control (see Section 12).